Barrow75/Computer_System_Architecture/Logic_Gates/README.md

 Algebraic Function of AND Gate:
   > AB <br>
   > A•B <br>
+- In the CPU te AND gates are a major component to satisfy multiple occurances as true.
+They are used for arithmatic operations in logic units.
+- In cybersecurity
+    - Firewalls
+    - VPN Access
+    - Secure System Logins
+    - Secure Boot - The system checks if the bootloader is signed AND the firmware hash matches beofre proceeding

 Truth Table: <br>
 A  B  |  x  <br>
 ------------  <br>